rimutaka/empirical/README.md

 2. If `lazy_static` is used in a sub-module, will it be re-initialized on every call to a function from that module?
 3. Is it any slower than initializing a variable manually and passing it to other functions as a parameter?

-Without understanding the implementation details of `lazy_static`, I figured it would be easier to benchmark it than digging through the [source code](https://github.com/rust-lang-nursery/lazy-static.rs).
+Without understanding the implementation details of `lazy_static` I figured it would be easier to benchmark it than to dig through its [source code](https://github.com/rust-lang-nursery/lazy-static.rs).

 ## How to run